Covered in this article

 Delete file

-This action removes file from S3 by provided name in selected bucket.
-The action will emit single filename of removed file.
+Removes a file from an S3 bucket by the provided name in the selected bucket.
+The action will emit the single filename of the removed file.

-• Default Bucket Name and folder - name of S3 bucket to delete file from (by default, if bucketName is not provided);
+• Default Bucket Name and folder (string, required) – Name of S3 bucket to delete file from (by default, if bucketName is not provided).

-• filename - name of file at S3 bucket to delete;
+• filename (string, required) – Name of the file in the S3 bucket to delete.

-• bucketName - name of S3 bucket and folder to delete file from (will replace Default Bucket Name and folder if provided, the field is optional).
+• bucketName (string, optional) – Name of S3 bucket and folder to delete file from (will replace Default Bucket Name and folder if provided).

 Input metadata: